huijing/slides/47-directions-of-the-web/README.md

-# Building layouts with modern CSS
+# Directions of the web

-At deTECH Conference, 15 November 2018.
+At Talk.CSS #34, 28 November 2018.